ExoCTK/exoctk/docs/tutorials/exoctk.LimbDarkening.rst

 	H_band.plot()

 Now we can tell ``LDC.calculate()`` to apply the filter to the spectral intensity models before calculating the limb darkening coefficients using the bandpass argument.
-We'll compare the results of using the bandpass (purple line) to the results where we just used the wavelength window of 1.4-1.9 :math:`\mathcal mu m` (green line).
+We'll compare the results of using the bandpass (purple line) to the results where we just used the wavelength window of 1.4-1.9 :math:`\mathcal $mu$ m` (green line).

 ..code-block:: python